siemens/kas/README.rst

 SECURITY NOTICE
 ---------------

-At this stage, kas does not validate the integrity of fetched repositories.
-Make sure to only pull from trusted sources to ensure that the selected revisions are the expected ones, specifically when using mirrors.
+kas relies on the respective version control system to ensure the integrity of fetched repositories.
+Most upstream repositories are using git or hg with SHA-1 which may be subject to hash collision attacks.
+Therefore, make sure to only pull from trusted sources to ensure that the selected revisions are the expected ones, specifically when using mirrors.
 Later versions of kas may introduce integrity validation mechanisms such as cryptographic checksums to strengthen supply chain security.